SCU-Smart-Grid-CPS/EnergyPlus-UCEF-Autolauncher/README.md

     3. Run Postprocessing code to obtain electricity costs (epautopostprocess.py and epcombineresults.py)
     4. Remove leftover files and codes for launching the simulations?
 Good for reducing disk space of simulations.
 If unsure, it is safest to skip this step.
 (Copy2UCEF, Launchcodes, FMU files, and unused EP output files are removed.
 All results and original files are kept.
 Note: skip this step if you are experiencing issues or files are disappearing.
 Runs cleanup_simfiles.py)

-There is a video demonstrating these steps here:
+There is a video demonstrating these steps [here](https://github.com/SCU-Smart-Grid-CPS/EnergyPlus-UCEF-Autolauncher/blob/main/Documentation/EP_UCEF_autosim_demo_2023-04-27.mp4)

 ## Component Files & Scripts